30x/k8s-pods-ingress/README.md

 * `docker push 192.168.64.1:5000/k8s-pods-ingress`
 * `kubectl create -f rc.yaml`

-**Note:** This ingress is written to be ran within Kubernetes but for testing purpsoes, it can be ran outside of Kubernetes.
-When ran outside of Kubernetes, you will have to set the `KUBE_HOST` environment variable to point to Kubernetes.
-When ran outside the container, nginx itself will not be started and its configuration file will not be written to disk, only printed to stdout.
+**Note:** This ingress is written to be ran within Kubernetes but for testing purposes, it can be ran outside of Kubernetes.
+When ran outside of Kubernetes, you will have to set the `KUBE_HOST` environment variable to point to the Kubernetes API.  *(Example: `http://192.168.64.2:8080`)*  When ran outside the container, nginx itself will not be started and its configuration file will not be written to disk, only printed to stdout.
 This might change in the future but for now, this support is only as a convenience.

 # Credit

 This project was largely based after the `nginx-alpha` example in the [kubernetes/contrib](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx-alpha) repository.

-# Example

-There is an example in the `demo` directory.
-Basically, this demo is a Node.js application that will return the container environment variables and IP address(es).
-Here is how you can build the demo and deploy it:

-* `cd demo`
-* `docker build -t nodejs-k8s-env .`
-* `docker tag -f nodejs-k8s-env 192.168.64.1:5000/nodejs-k8s-env`
-* `docker push 192.168.64.1:5000/nodejs-k8s-env`
-* `kubectl create -f rc.yaml`

-Of course, change your `docker` commands based on your environment.
-Once you have the `k8s-pods-ingress` running, you can attach to it and watch it as you deploy microservices, scale them, etc.